Gissio/radpro/README.md

   * SWCLK
   * SWDIO
   * +3.3V
-* Before installing Rad Pro for the first time, back up the original firmware.
+* Before installing for the first time, back up the original firmware.
 If you skip this step, you won't be able to restore your device if something goes wrong.
 To create a backup, open a terminal and go to the `bin` folder within the stlink folder.
 Then, execute the following command and verify that the resulting file, `backup.bin`, has a size of 65536 bytes:

   ```
   st-flash read backup.bin 0x08000000 0x10000
   ```

-* Download the latest Rad Pro firmware from the [releases][releases-link]: use the "radpro-fs2011-install" version when installing for the first time and the "radpro-fs2011-update" version when updating.
+* Download the latest firmware from the [releases][releases-link]: get `radpro-fs2011-x.y.z-install.bin` when installing for the first time or `radpro-fs2011-x.y.z-update.bin` when updating.
-* To install Rad Pro, open a terminal, go to the `bin` folder within the stlink folder, and run this command:
+* Open a terminal, go to the `bin` folder within the stlink folder, and run this command:

   ```
   st-flash write [Firmware filename] 0x08000000